Price and Volume functions

 price(int offset) : var

-Returns the mean price of the selected asset, by averaging all price ticks of the
+asset.
+TWAP is the mean of all price ticks of the bar or time frame with the

 less dependent on the data feed.

 priceO(int offset) : var

-priceClose (int offset) : var
+priceC(int offset) : var

-priceHigh (int offset) : var
+priceH(int offset) : var

-priceLow (int offset) : var
+priceL(int offset) : var

-Returns the open, close, maximum and minimum price of the current asset and the bar period or time frame with the
+Returns the open, close, maximum and minimum price of the current asset and the bar or time frame with the

 priceC(0) returns the current price.

 marketVal(int offset) : var

 marketVol(int offset) : var

-in historical data.
+divided by the historical data resolution in minutes.
 The market functions require

 Zorro S and no LEAN flag.